 First Trial at Red Fort: Involved Prem Kumar Sehgal (Hindu), Shah Nawaz Khan (Muslim), and Gurbaksh Singh Dhillon (Sikh), further uniting diverse Indian communities.

-Congress Support for INA Prisoners
+Congress Support for INA Prisoners: Standing in Solidarity

 Resolution: At the post-war Congress session in September 1945, a resolution was passed supporting the INA cause.